hellerve/e/README.md

 ### init mode mnemonics

 Use `wasd` or the arrow keys for movement.
-Editing (backspace etc.) works normally.
+Editing (backspace, etc.) works normally.

 - `n`: insert a line below the cursor and start editing (*n*ext)
 - `p`: insert a line above the cursor and start editing (*p*revious)
 - `b`: jump to the *b*eginning of the line and start editing
 - `t`: jump to the end of the line and start editing (*t*erminus)
 - `h`: *h*ide a line (delete it)
+- `/`: incremental highlighted search
+- `r`: search and replace first occurrence
+- `R`: search and replace all occurrences
-- Space: Quick save (might be prompted for a file name)
+- Space: quick save (might be prompted for a file name)

 In meta mode (reachable by pressing the colon character `:`), there are the following commands:

-- `s`: save and quit
+- `s`: save and quit (might be prompted for a file name)
 - `q`: exit (will abort if the file has unsaved content)
 - `!`: force exit
 - Number `n`: jump to line `n`